 This randomized, double-blind, placebo-controlled, 2027-patient study (alendronate, n=1022; placebo, n=1005) demonstrated that treatment with alendronate sodium resulted in statistically significant reductions in fracture incidence at three years as shown in Table 4.

-Incidence in the Three-Year Study of FIT (Patients With Vertebral Fracture at
+Year Study of FIT (Patients With Vertebral Fracture at Baseline)

 |Vertebral fractures (diagnosed by X-ray)*|